-Workplace stress is taking its toll on workers and organizations alike, placing a burden on employers to do more to care for their employees.
+Work-related stress is taking its toll on organizations across the country, placing a burden on employers to do more to care for their employees.

-According to a study conducted by the University of Massachusetts1, one-third of workers report high stress levels in the workplace.
-With workplace stress costing organizations more than $300 billion due to healthcare, absenteeism, reduced productivity, and employee turnover, employers have a strong incentive to reduce job-related stressors.
+The American Institute of Stress1 found that 83% of people suffer from work-related stress.
+With workplace stress costing organizations billions of dollars due to healthcare costs, absenteeism, reduced productivity, and employee turnover, employers have a strong incentive to reduce job-related stressors.

-One of the best ways to lower employee stress is to establish workplace wellness programs.
+One of the best ways to lower work-related stress is to establish workplace wellness programs.

-This article will explain how an employee wellness program can help lower employee stress while saving time and money.
+In this article, we'll explain how an employee wellness program can help lower feelings of stress while saving you time and money.

 Workers with access to wellness programs are less stressed